 Video games will always manipulate us.
 Each challenge and scenario in a game has been carefully engineered to make us react a certain way.
 Most of the time, that’s what we sign up for.
 But the moment real money enters the equation, something changes.

-In-game purchases, also known as microtransactions, have been at the heart of several colossal fan freakouts over the past few months.
-Last Friday, Destiny 2 developer Bungie changed the game's experience points system after players discovered it was invisibly throttling their progress, which among other things slowed the pace at which they could earn loot boxes they'd otherwise have to pay for.
+In-game purchases, also known as microtransactions, have been at the heart of several colossal fan freakouts.
+Take Destiny 2, where developer Bungie changed the game’s experience points system after players discovered it was invisibly throttling their progress, which among other things slowed the pace at which they could earn loot boxes they’d otherwise have to pay for.

-A week before that, Star Wars Battlefront II ignited a furious online backlash after pre-release coverage revealed that the game's purchasable loot boxes contained power-ups that made you more effective on the battlefield.
+Around the same time, Star Wars Battlefront II ignited a furious online backlash after pre-release coverage revealed that the game’s purchasable loot boxes contained power-ups that made you more effective on the battlefield.
 A month earlier, Middle-Earth: Shadow of War courted similar controversy with a convoluted loot box scheme that gave players gear and soldiers for their Orc army.
+The controversy was so strong that, eventually, Shadow of War removed its loot box system entirely.

-September's NBA 2K18 was so riddled with microtransactions that it significantly detracted from the experience of playing it.
-Less controversial fall games like Ubisoft's Assassin's Creed Origins still gave players an option to pay extra money for better in-game gear.
+The NBA 2K series is so riddled with microtransactions that it significantly detracted from the experience of playing it.
+Less controversial games like Ubisoft’s Assassin’s Creed Origins still gave players an option to pay extra money for better in-game gear.
+Odyssey, a game that launched in Australia for $79, had optional purchases of its own surpassing $100.

 The debate about in-game purchases predates any of those games.

-Way back in 2009, my boss, Stephen Totilo, wrote of a microtransaction-laden Final Fantasy Crystal Chronicles spin-off: "Is there a dirty trick being played here on gamers?
+Way back in 2009, my boss, Stephen Totilo, wrote of a microtransaction-laden Final Fantasy Crystal Chronicles spin-off: “Is there a dirty trick being played here on gamers?
 Who knows.
 There is the possibility.
-That stinks enough."
-Today we're still asking that question, even if the particulars have changed.
+That stinks enough.”
+And in 2021 we’re still asking that question, even if the particulars have changed.

 Viewed up close, the differences between the microtransactions in each of the fall games I mentioned above are manifold and relevant.
 Randomised loot boxes are inherently more exploitative than direct purchases.